Find Trade Colleges

 • Fire Marshal

-In the United States, there were 12,300 jobs for Fire Investigator in 2016.
+In 2016, there was an estimated number of 12,300 jobs in the United States for Fire Investigator.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Fire Investigator by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+There will be an estimated 1,400 positions for Fire Investigator per year.

 undefined